larssb/HealOps/docs/Grafana-ConfigurationAndSetup.md

-# Grafana.
-Setup and configuration
+# Grafana - Setup and configuration

 ## Visualizing metrics with Grafana